FreddyE1982/vocals/README.md

 be imported from WAV or MP3 files and a mix of tracks can be exported back to WAV or MP3.

+The recorder features a simple *take library*.
+Portions of a track can be selected and stored as a take.
+Additional takes for the same region can be recorded using automatic punch‑in recording and are kept together in the library.
+A stored take can be reapplied to replace the current audio for that selection.

 ## Usage

 ```bash